TN 8 (10-24)

 1. a.

-Does the claimant retain the capacity to perform any PRW as he or she actually performed it?
+Does the claimant retain the capacity to perform any PRW as they actually performed it?

 2. b.